batsonjay/uploadDistributor/docs/daemon-apis.md

 - Clients authenticate using AzuraCast credentials.
 - Auth tokens are passed with each request.
 - The daemon validates tokens with AzuraCast before proceeding.
+- After successful authentication, the daemon verifies that the DJ has a valid directory in AzuraCast.
+- If the directory doesn't exist, the daemon returns an error to the client.

 ## Endpoints